jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 ```

 ### -LDAPFilter
-Used instead of `-Identity` to specify an LDAP query used to filter group objects.
+Used instead of `-Identity` to specify an LDAP query used to filter service account objects.
-The filter specified here will be used with an `AND` condition to `(objectCategory=group)`.
+The filter specified here will be used with an `AND` condition to `(objectCategory=msDS-GroupManagedServiceAccount)`.

 ```yaml
 Type: String